zorab47/active_admin-sortable_tree/README.md

 end
 ```

-**Model**: activeadmin-sortable-tree is agnostic to the tree implementation.
+**Model**: ActiveAdmin::SortableTree is agnostic to the tree implementation.
 All
-you have to do is expose a sorting attribute and a few tree methods (:parent,
+you have to do is expose a sorting attribute and a few tree methods (`:parent`,
-:children and :roots).
+`:children` and `:roots`).
 Let's say you use
 [Ancestry](https://github.com/stefankroes/ancestry):

 ```ruby